Number the Stars: Plot

-In the morning, Annemarie sees her mother crawling in the distance because she had broken her ankle.
-After helping her mother back to the house, Annemarie finds a packet of great importance to the Resistance.
-Mr. Rosen dropped the packet when he accidentally tripped on a flight of stairs.
-Mrs. Johansen tells Annemarie to fill a basket with food and the packet and to run as fast as she can.
+Early in the morning, Annemarie sees her mother crawling in the distance because she had broken her ankle.
+After helping her mother back to the house, Annemarie finds a packet of great importance to the Resistance, which Henrik had dropped when he accidentally tripped on a flight of stairs.
+Mrs. Johansen tells Annemarie to fill a basket with food and the packet, and run as fast as she can.
 Annemarie runs off onto a wooded path in the direction of her uncle's boat.
 She is halted by Nazi soldiers with dogs.
-When they question Annemarie about what she is doing out so early, she lies that she is taking a basket with a meal to her uncle.
-The soldiers do not believe her, and one of them grabs at the basket.
-However, the soldiers eventually let her go, and Annemarie makes it to her uncle's boat.
-She gives Henrik an envelope that contains a handkerchief, and returns back home.
+When they question Annemarie about what she is doing out so early, she lies that she is bringing a meal to her uncle.
+The soldiers do not believe her and one of them searches through the basket.
+However, they eventually let her go, and Annemarie makes it to her uncle's boat.
+She gives Henrik an envelope that contains a handkerchief, and returns home.

 Henrik returns to Denmark later that evening from Sweden.
-He tells Annemarie that many Jewish people, including the Rosens, were hiding in his boat to be smuggled to Sweden.
-He also explains that the handkerchief in her package contained the scent of rabbit blood, which attracted the dogs, and the strong odor of cocaine, which numbed their noses, preventing them from tracking down the Jews.
+He reveals to Annemarie that many Jewish people, including the Rosens, were hiding in his boat to be smuggled into Sweden too.
+He also explains that the handkerchief in her package contained the scent of rabbit blood, which attracted the Nazi dogs, and the strong odor of cocaine, which numbed their noses and prevented them from tracking the Jews.
 Several revelations are made, including that Peter is in the Danish Resistance.
-It also reveals that Annemarie's older sister Lise had not died from a car accident but from being run over by a tank because she was part of the Resistance.
+It is also revealed that Lise had not died from a car crash but from being run over by a car because she was part of the Resistance.

-Denmark is liberated two years after the wars end.
+Denmark is liberated two years after the book's end.
 Since then, Peter has been executed by the Nazis and is buried in an unmarked grave.
-Annemarie find Ellen's Star of David necklace and decides to wear it until Ellen comes back to Denmark.
+Annemarie finds Ellen's Star of David necklace and after her father fixes it for her, she decides to wear it until Ellen comes back to Denmark.

 Reception

 Critical and popular reactions were positive.
-Kirkus Reviews said that "...like Annemarie, the reader is protected from the full implications of events--but will be caught up in the suspense and menace of several encounters with soldiers and in Annemarie's courageous run as a courier on the night of the escape."
+Kirkus Reviews said that "...like Annemarie, the reader is protected from the full implications of events—but will be caught up in the suspense and menace of several encounters with soldiers and in Annemarie's courageous run as a courier on the night of the escape."

 In addition to winning numerous awards, the book has been one of the best-selling children's books of all time.
 According to Publishers Weekly, it was the 82nd best selling children's book of all time in the United States with sales above 2 million as of 2001.
 Sales have remained solid, even years after publication.

-Film adaptation

-In September 2010, actor Sean Astin announced that he had spent the last ten years attempting to get a film adaptation greenlit.